The Future of Source-to-Pay

 The challenge with writing about the future is that you invariably write about the present out of necessity.
 I have no crystal ball through which to see the future, I can only look around for markers which appear to point in a certain direction.
 It’s then up to me (and you, as you read this) to apply my own insights and it will be up to you to agree or disagree.
 I personally feel the dialogue is more interesting than any one person’s opinion - even if it’s mine.

 Don't feel like reading?
-Listen to the blog below (of find it on spotify)
+Listen to the blog below (or find it on Spotify)

 Let’s frame the conversation into the following sections: